vidsoe/ifwp/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/ifwp` directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the `ifwp` function in your WordPress thems's functions.php.
+3. Use the `ifwp` function in your WordPress theme's functions.php.

 == Changelog ==